Canadiancodecracker/Website-of-ABC/FORM_SETUP.md

    - Ability to export data
    - Search and filter options

-### Option 2: Email Notifications (Configured for: shenming@263.net)
+### Option 2: Email Notifications (Configured for: shenming2008@gmail.com)
-- Once configured in Formspree, you'll receive emails at **shenming@263.net** for each submission
+- Once configured in Formspree, you'll receive emails at **shenming2008@gmail.com** for each submission
 - The email contains all form data (name, email, company, phone, message)
 - You can reply directly to the submitter's email address
-- **Setup**: In Formspree dashboard → Your Form → Settings → Email Notifications → Add shenming@263.net
+- **Setup**: In Formspree dashboard → Your Form → Workflow tab → Add Email action → Set recipient to shenming2008@gmail.com

 ### Option 3: Formspree API (Advanced)
 - Access submissions programmatically via Formspree API